This topic has come up enough that it deserves promotion from a Newsletter to a permanent blog post...

 Now if you're processing at the same target temperature for the same length of time, you can determine the average temperature pretty easily.
 Just fill the tank with water at the desired temperature (no film, of course) and measure the temperature every minute or so and calculate the average.
 If the temperature in your work space varies wildly, you'd have to do this for several different ambient temperatures.

-In fact, we're not the first ones to think of this.
 Back in the 80's, Zone VI introduced the Compensating Development Timer.
 It continuously measured the temperature of the solution and adjusted the time base of its clock: speeding up if things got too warm, slowing it down if things cooled off.

 Wow.
 Seems like a great idea.
 Must be, people are still dropping $300 to grab a used one.
+We even considered building a new, updated version that would fit into the cap of the SP-445:

 2. Figuring out the average temperature is pretty easy and works extremely well.
 You can then adjust either the starting temperature (to hit the desired average temperature) or adjust the time (per the chart referenced above.)